by Robert lanz LCSW

 I hate a cold and rainy night.
 I’m a sunshine and daytime guy who thinks people should stay home on cold and rainy nights just to give us folks in the ER a break from the downhill spiral that can occur on cold and rainy nights.
 But some people can’t stay home or don’t want to stay home or don’t care that we will be busy enough even if most people do stay home.

-Junkies are like that.
+Junkies and homeless guys are like that.
 They live in dumpsters and will take a shot at the ER waiting room because they know it will be busy and it may be hours before they are called for treatment for their made up complaint.
 Meanwhile, being warm and dry in front of a TV keeps them happy.
 Unsettled people who are home alone might get fearful because it’s a cold and rainy night and it’s dark as well so they come to the ER for some relief from that combination of elements to hang out in the waiting room watching TV with the homeless dumpster guys.
 And one man on his way to a car crash, a heart attack, hypothermia and drowning apparently couldn’t resist going out on a cold and rainy night, either.

 Luckily for him, maybe, there were no other cars involved in the crash by the arroyo, now filled with rapidly moving, cold rain water.
 Perhaps another guy would have kept his car on the roadway instead of flipping over the edge into that rushing cold rain water.
 That’s what the cops and paramedics thought.
 Because his car was upside down in the water, the paramedics had to tie themselves together, tethered to their ambulance in order to safely go and “save” him.
 They got hypothermia too.